 The mention of Dorothy Draper, now known as America’s first professional designer, is quite apropos since she was queen of luxury interiors when the vintage gowns now topping the retro charts were debuting on runways.
-She also exemplifies the crusader who defended the “be first, not forced” motto because she dared to create a business in 1925 when it was extremely rare for a woman to do so.
+She also exemplifies the design influencer who defended the “be first, not forced” motto because she dared to create a business in 1925 when it was extremely rare for a woman to do so.

 Two other equally resolute women were making their marks as Draper was turning heads with her sense of style, these in film.
 One was a leading lady who had transitioned from the silent screen to talkies, and the other was an award-winning screenwriter.
 Janet Gaynor made a big name for herself in Oscar-nominated roles in 1929 for 7th Heaven, Street Angel and Sunrise: A Song of Two Humans.
 It was the Academy’s first year of awarding the statuette for excellence to moviemakers and their minions.
 The latter was Dorothy Parker, a theater-critic-turned-dramatist who penned hit films that included one for which Gaynor earned an Oscar nomination.

 This film, the 1938 version of A Star is Born, has had two other debuts since, and the original one resulted in Oscar nominations for Parker and her co-writers—Alan Campbell (her husband at the time) and Robert Carson—for best screenplay.